Settling the Score with Mr. Zoldan

 “Alright,” Zoldan said, already turning toward the door.
 “I need to get back to my office.”

-I had no plan.
-No thought.
+I had no plans.
+No thoughts.
 Instinct had hijacked everything.

 “Yes?”
-He paused mid-step, half-turned.
-His polished shoes pointed toward the hallway, but his upper body, wrapped in that immaculate gray suit,faced me.
+He paused mid-step.
+His polished shoes pointed toward the hallway, but his upper body, wrapped in that immaculate gray suit, faced me.
 “Do you need something?”

 “Yes.”
 I closed the distance too fast, grabbed his hand without thinking.
 “Come.
-You have to come with me.
+You must come with me.
 Now.
 You’ll see something, something incredible.
 Come.”

 Where did that come from?
 I didn’t know.
 I just pulled.
 Hard.